Image

 Brief Description

 While endogeneity can have various roots, such as measurement errors, simultaneous causality, common method variance, and (un)observed heterogeneity, endogeneity problems most often arise from omitted variables that correlate with one or more independent variable(s) and the dependent variable(s) in the regression model (Hult et al., 2018).
 Omitting such variables induces a correlation between the corresponding independent variables and the dependent variables' error term.
-That is, the independent variables then not only explain the dependent variable, but also the error in the model.
+That is, the independent variables then explain not only the dependent variable, but also the error in the model.
 In this context, we refer to the terms endogenous and exogenous to identify variables that endogeneity does (not) impact; we use dependent and independent to identify constructs that explain other constructs in partial least squares structural equation modeling (PLS-SEM), or are explained by them.

 There are two variants of the Gaussian copula approach.
 The original approach suggests the regression model's estimation by using an adapted maximum likelihood function that accounts for the correlation between the regressor and the error term using the Gaussian copula.
 The disadvantage of the maximum likelihood approach is that it can only account for one endogenous regressor in the model.
-In practice, almost all applications therefore use the second variant, which adds a "copula term" to the regression equation - like the control function approach for IV model estimation.
+In practice, therefore, almost all applications use the second variant, which adds a "copula term" to the regression equation - like the control function approach for IV model estimation.
 This version has been implemented in SmartPLS.
-The Gaussian copula control function approach can also account for multiple endogenous regressors, which require the simultaneous inclusion of multiple copula terms, one for each regressor.
-This copula term's parameter estimate is the estimated correlation between the regressor and the error term scaled by the error's variance.
-On the basis of bootstrapped standard errors, a statistical test of this parameter estimate allows for assessing whether this correlation is statistically significant and endogeneity problems are therefore present (Hult et al., 2018; Papies, Ebbes, & van Heerde, 2017).
-A key requirement of for the application of the Gaussian copula approach is the nonnormality of the endogenous variable(s) (Park & Gupta, 2012), which and must be checked by researchers and partitions (e.g., via the Cramer-von-Mises nonnormality test); see also Becker et al. (2022).
+The Gaussian copula control function approach can also account for multiple endogenous regressors, which requires the simultaneous inclusion of multiple copula terms, one for each regressor.
+The parameter estimate of this copula term is the estimated correlation between the regressor and the error term scaled by the variance of the error.
+Based on bootstrapped standard errors, a statistical test of this parameter estimate allows for an assessment of whether this correlation is statistically significant and therefore whether endogeneity problems exist (Hult et al., 2018; Papies, Ebbes, & van Heerde, 2017).
+A key requirement for the application of the Gaussian copula approach is the non-normality of the endogenous variable(s) (Park & Gupta, 2012), which must be checked by researchers and partitions (e.g., via the Cramer-von-Mises non-normality test); see also Becker et al. (2022).
 Also, in applications, the Gaussian copula has several additional limitations that require careful attention; for details, see Becker et al. (2022); Eckert and Hohberger (2022).
-The new and extended framework for the Gaussian copula approach to deal with endogeneity issues in regression models and PLS-SEM by Liengaard et al. (2024) addresses several problems and limitations.

-Gaussian Copula Apporach in SmartPLS
+Gaussian Copula Approach in SmartPLS

-Note: It is important that you check the requirements of the Gaussian Copula approach (e.g., non-normality of the endogenous variables) very carefully in each case (Becker et al., 2022).
+Note: Note: It is important to check the requirements of the Gaussian copula approach (e.g. non-normality of the endogenous variables) very carefully in each case (Becker et al., 2022; Liengaard et al., 2025).

 References